X

 Andrew Heaney - Fantasy Baseball Rankings, Draft Sleepers, Waiver Wire Pickups

 Mike's starting pitcher (SP) fantasy baseball waiver wire pickups for Week 5 of 2025 (April 28 - May 4).
-These are his top free agent pitchers to add and stream.
+These are his top free-agent pitchers to add and stream.

 Welcome, everyone, to our starting pitcher fantasy baseball waiver wire pickups for Week 5 of the 2025 season (April 28 - May 4).
 In this weekly piece, we search for starting pitchers rostered in less than 50 percent of Yahoo! leagues.
 For deeper leagues, we try to find pitchers rostered in less than 30 percent of Yahoo! leagues.

-One thing I want to point out this week: you are not going to find pitchers on the waiver wire, under the usual circumstances, that are going to help you in every single category.
+One thing I want to point out this week: you are not going to find pitchers on the waiver wire, under the usual circumstances, who are going to help you in every single category.
 What you can do, however, is find flawed players who can help you in certain categories.
 For example, this week, we recommend Mitchell Parker and Jose Quintana, two lefties who will help you with wins and ratios but won't get you many strikeouts.

 Be sure to check all of our fantasy baseball lineup tools and resources: